veltman/principles/README.md

 * Embrace vertical scrolling, don't break it.
 Scroll-based animation is annoying.
 Stop turning the web into a popup book.

-* Don't rely heavily on hover states to make something interesting.
-Even if most of them have a mouse, requiring your users to go on a scavenger hunt is annoying.
+* Don't rely heavily on hovers to make something interesting.
+Even if most of them have a mouse, requiring your users to go on a scavenger hunt is obnoxious.

 * If an input is going to be numeric, use the "number" input type so mobile devices can show the appropriate keyboard.